 Plan your route ahead of time:

-Car-free doesn’t have to mean inconvenient.
+Car-free doesn’t have to mean inconvenient commutes.
 Look for routes and alternative transportation options before the day arrives.
 Sometimes, going entirely car-free might not be feasible for everyone.
 In these cases, you can still reduce your environmental impact by carpooling with friends or neighbors.
 Ride-sharing services are also a great option - especially for trips that are difficult to make via bike or public transit.
 These last few options aren’t quite car-free but it’s a step in the right direction!
 When more people share a ride, fewer cars are on the road, which means fewer emissions and less traffic.

 The Ultimate Bicycle Route Planner